jacob-ai-bot/jacob/README.md

      - Set the `GITHUB_PRIVATE_KEY` generated in the GitHub app setup
      - From the a GitHub app, populate the `GITHUB_APP_ID`, the `GITHUB_APP_NAME`, the `GITHUB_CLIENT_ID`, and the `GITHUB_CLIENT_SECRET` (note that this needs to be populated as both `GITHUB_CLIENT_SECRET` and `VITE_GITHUB_CLIENT_SECRET` in the `.env` file)
      - Determine the `GITHUB_APP_USERNAME` by calling a URL like this https://api.github.com/users/[GITHUB_APP_NAME][bot] and look at the `id` in the response (it will be a number)
+     - Add your GitHub username to the `DASHBOARD_USERS` variable
    - Ensure the app is listening for the following webhook events: `Issue comments`, `Issues`, `Pull request review comments`, and `Pull request reviews`

 2. **Infrastructure with Docker**